Ann Laungani, PG.Dip.Counselling and Psychotherapy, BACP Registered member

 - Understanding Your Eating.
 London 2015

-- I originally trained as a nurse and obtained my RGN before moving on to gain qualifications in health visiting, snurse teaching and quality managment in the NHS.
+- I originally obtained my RGN before moving on to gain qualifications in health visiting, nurse teaching and quality management in the NHS.

 - I obtained an MSc in Public Service Management from South Bank University and worked in the NHS to develop strategies for managing stress in the workplace and improving the health of employees.